About Mumbai

 Money-Saving Tips:

-Best Value Time to Visit:
+Best Value Seasons:

-- Visit Mumbai during the winter months (November to February) for pleasant weather and festivals like Diwali and Christmas.
+- Visit Mumbai during the winter months from November to February for pleasant weather and lower accommodation prices.

 Local Payment Customs and Tipping Practices:

-Hidden Costs to Budget for:
+Hidden Costs to Budget For:

-1. Entrance fees to attractions and museums.
+- Entrance fees to popular attractions like Gateway of India and Elephanta Caves.

 Local Tips & Insights